Oocag/oolite-debug-console-flibble-mad-alpha/builder/Linux-README.txt

 install-tree
     A directory structure used to make installer tarballs.
-    Contains icon, .desktop file, and a wrapper script to make sure that config files and logs end up in a sane place ($HOME/.Oolite/DebugConsole2) Also a symlink to the executable that gets made by make.sh. this will be dereferenced by tar when the installable tarball gets made.
+    Contains icon, .desktop file, and a symlink to the executable that gets made by make.sh. this will be dereferenced by tar when the installable tarball gets made.

-Why the wrapper script?

-The wrapper script will change directory by default to $HOME/.Oolite/OoDC so that config and logs are in a predictable place.

-To use a different directory, the environment variable OoDC_CFG_DIR can be set.

-For example, to use the debug console configs in $HOME/OoDev/OoDC-config1:

-    OoDC_CFG_DIR="$HOME/OoDev/OoDC-config1" OoDC

-The wrapper script will attempt to create missing directories.